Aksine/personal-website/hugo-app/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 There will be two parts to the guide, the first is preparing the necessary files ,then compiling your own version of OVMF with the Intel GOP (Graphics Output Protocol) driver and VBT (Video BIOS Tables) files.

-The second part describes setting up Proxmox and the virtual machine configuration files
+The second part describes setting up Proxmox and the virtual machine configuration files and setting intel iGPU direct passthrough or GVT-D

 ## vBios ROM override

 ### Q35 virtual machines